dtonhofer/prolog_notes/swipl_notes/about_operators/README.md

 # Operators

-Some accompanying notes on the pages concerning [operators](https://eu.swi-prolog.org/pldoc/man?section=operators) from the SWI-Prolog manual.
+Some accompanying notes on the pages concerning [operators](https://eu.swi-prolog.org/pldoc/man?section=operators) and the predicate [`op/3`](https://eu.swi-prolog.org/pldoc/doc_for?object=op/3) from the SWI-Prolog manual.

 Code to list the operators currently configured in the system: